 To dial a local number stored in a Caller ID record, recall the record, then press TALK.
-If it is a long distance call, press 1 (1 appears before the displayed number) before you press TALK.
+If it is a long distance call, press 1 (1 appears before the displayed number) before pressing TALK.

-Note: If a Caller ID record does not contain a phone number (if it was blocked by the caller, for example) you cannot dial from that record.
+Note: If a Caller ID record does not contain a phone number (if it was blocked by the caller) you cannot dial from that record.

-STORING A CALLER ID RECORD TO MEMORY
+STORING A CALLER ID RECORD TO THE HANDSET'S MEMORY

-Follow these steps to store the name and number from a Caller ID record into a memory location.
+Follow these steps to store the name and number from a Caller ID record into a handset memory location.